Capacity Planning in High-Mix, Low-Volume, Make-To-Order Production

 Optimal determination of resource capacity enhancements

-Short-term capacity planning involves running machines for a few extra hours, providing overtime for workers or running production for extra shifts on some days.
-Capacity planning may also involve outsourcing some operations or even entire production of some selected products.
-On the other hand, long-term capacity planning is done by hiring workers, training workers for additional skills, adding more machines or running extra shifts on long term basis.
+Short-term CP involves running machines for a few extra hours, providing overtime for workers or running production for extra shifts on some days.
+CP may also involve outsourcing some operations or even entire production of some selected products.
+On the other hand, long-term CP is done by hiring workers, training workers for additional skills, adding more machines or running extra shifts on long term basis.

 The purpose of capacity planning